PixEye/juke-swgoh-bot/INSTALL.md

 ## Quick description

-Juke's SWGoH bot: a Star Wars Galaxy of Heros helper bot running on [Discord](https://discordapp.com/).
+Juke's SWGoH bot: a Star Wars Galaxy of Heroes helper bot running on [Discord](https://discordapp.com/).
 SWGoH is a mobile game (for Android and iOS).

 This bot get players and guilds data through the [SWGoH Help API](https://api.swgoh.help/).